Neufund/ico-transparency-monitor/README.md

   Config.js holds the configuration data for ICOs currently available.
 Every ICO should have a set of parameters in order for the ICO monitor to processes the data correctly.

   A general form of an ICO configuration can be presented as:
-  @Moe this is old format of the config

 ```
     '#ADDRES-OF-CONTRACT': {